saltyorg/docs/docs/saltbox/basics/basics.md

 ### Can Choose Your Preferred Media Server Application

-- You can decide whether to use Plex or Emby.
+- You can decide whether to use Plex, Emby or Jellyfin.

 ### Custom Server Deployment

 - You can deploy Saltbox on an all-in-one server, for downloading and streaming.

     or

 - You can deploy Saltbox between two servers: a Mediabox, as streaming server, and a Feederbox, as a downloading server.